 - 3 seconds heat-up time

-Barista Pro has PID temperature control, so there aren’t fluctuations in the temperature, and you can get perfect extraction.
-This espresso machine uses a thermojet heating system, so it’s ready to brew in an impressive three seconds.
-This comes in handy when you want coffee first thing in the morning or like to entertain and host.
+Barista Pro has a Thermojet heating system and a PID temperature control, so there aren’t fluctuations in the temperature, and you can get perfect extraction.
+It’s ready to brew in an impressive three seconds.
+This comes in handy when you want coffee first thing in the morning.

 Another thing that helps Barista Pro pull a delicious shot is low-pressure pre-infusion.
-Pre-infusion hydrates the coffee grounds before the actual brewing begins and makes sure your puck is in the perfect state to extract the most flavor and get a rich crema.
+Pre-infusion hydrates the coffee grounds initially so your puck is in the perfect state to extract the most flavor and get a rich crema.
+Almost every Breville model has this, but it’s possible to program on the Pro.

-Another thing that I liked about the Pro is that it has a hot water tap that’s angled, so there’s no need to move the cup after pulling an espresso.
-This is a small thing, but it comes in handy when you’re craving an Americano.
+Another thing that I like about the Pro is the angled hot water spout.
+There’s no need to move the cup when making an Americano.
+This is a small thing, but it comes in handy and shows the nice touches here.

 Check out our Breville Barista Pro review.